 What are they worth to you?
 Would you bid at all?

 Is that unfinished house for sale a good deal or not?
-Selling an unfinished building is more difficult, so there are things you need to know before you buy.
+Selling an uncompleted building is more difficult, so there are things you need to know before you buy.

 Ted Thomas’ method is to buy low, sell low, and move on to the next property, and Ted is famous for teaching investors, both experienced and inexperienced, how to earn 6-figure incomes within a year of completing his training.